 Why this new visibility of values and what does it tells us about ourselves, our institutions, our societies?
 Addressing these questions, these Cadbury lectures take us to the heart of contemporary struggles to define – or evade – what really matters.

-Professor Linda Woodhead MBE, Distinguished Professor in the Department of Politics, Philosophy and Religion at the University of Lancaster will deliver this year's Cadbury Lectures across the week of 17-21 May.
+Professor Linda Woodhead MBE, Distinguished Professor in the Department of Politics, Philosophy and Religion at the University of Lancaster gave this year's Cadbury Lectures across the week of 17-21 May.